cwbit/hitchhikers-apache/htaccess.md

 ## Caching Assets

-Caching your assets can greatly improve page-load times and is highly recommended by Google PageInsights and Yahoo!'s YSlow, which are the basis for many online speed-evaluation algorithims, and are probably the algorithm(s) actually determining your online ranking.
+***WHAT?*** Caching your assets can greatly improve page-load times and is highly recommended by Google PageInsights and Yahoo!'s YSlow, which are the basis for many online speed-evaluation algorithims, and are probably the algorithm(s) actually determining your online ranking.

 In a nutshell, you can add headers to the response objects containing things like images, css, js, etc to let the client browser know how long it can keep it's copy of the asset.

 If, for example, your images rarely ever change there's no need for the client to re-download them constantly.
 Just cache it the first time, and use the cache until it expires, or until the asset name changes (more on that below).

+***HOW?***
 The following snippet is modified/inspired by the version found [here](http://fortheloveofseo.com/blog/performance/leverage-browser-caching-how-to-add-expires-headers/)

 ```apache